Simplicity S65 Cordless Multi-Use Review

 Hard floor results

-But only the S65P has this tool included for a premium.
-If you don’t mind the added cost, this variant is an excellent option inside homes with mixed surfaces.
+However, only the S65P includes this tool as a premium feature.
+If you don’t mind the added cost, this variant is an excellent option for homes with mixed surfaces.

-As I’ve said earlier, the multi-floor LED tool is also decent for vacuuming small debris like dust.
+As I mentioned earlier, the multi-floor LED tool is also suitable for vacuuming small debris, such as dust.

 Sand on hard floor results